Teamwork: Interpersonal processes

 Teamwork performance generally improves when a team passes through these processes, since processes like these enhance coordination and communication between the team members and therefore increase teamwork and collaborative work.

 Training to improve teamwork

-Overall, teamwork and performance can be enhanced through specific training that targets the individual team members and the team as a whole.
+Teamwork and performance can be enhanced through specific training that targets individual team members and the team as a whole.
 Bruce Tuckman proposed a team developmental model that separated the stages of a team's lifespan and the level of teamwork for each stage: